 - A language line for parents

-- Documents translated in Spanish, Vietnamese and Arabic
+- Documents translated into Spanish, Vietnamese and Arabic

 - A Spanish-speaking and Vietnamese-speaking paraprofessional

 School computers are available in classes, the library, and the computer lab for student use.
 Students are only allowed to use computers for internet research.
 Students are never to employ communication software such as Facebook, Snapchat, Twitter, Instagram, E-mail, or other software from the school computers.

 School computers are for educational use.
 Students are not to download music, pictures, or videos, unless this is part of a class assignment.
 Failure to comply with this rule will result in the banning of computers at school, which can adversely affect class grades.